 How to construct a layout grid in InDesign

-Before you begin devising a grid for your design, you must consider the nature of the book you’re working on.
+Before you begin devising a grid for your design, consider the nature of the book you’re working on.
 Make a list of all the kinds of elements in the manuscript: sidebars, extracts, illustrations of all kinds, poetry, tables, various levels of headings, footnotes, etc. How complex is this book?
 Do you need multiple columns?
 Do you think you’re going to be squeezed for space?
 Will you have (or do you want) plenty of white space?
 Any problem solving you can do at this early stage will help you later on.

 If you have any preconceived ideas about how you might like to design this book, now is the time to drop them!
 Please, please don’t try to squeeze a book into an unsuitable design just for the sake of expressing something that’s in your head.
 (After a decades-long career, I still have designs I’d like to use but have not found the right project to use them on!)
 The design must match the content of the book.